gelato16/65-keyboard/README.md

 (designed using Kicad, Solidworks and sketchbook) (files with numbers ex:open2, are completed(not verified works.)

-Known issues: None
+Known issues: None,
-Credits: My father for introducing me to all this
+Credits: My father for introducing me to all this.
+Sanity checked by my lovely best friend & my tech teacher